Skip to main content

 3. Max Out Retirement Accounts

-• If you are not doing so already, you only have a few weeks to max out your employer sponsored retirement plans such as a 401k or 403b.
+1. If you are not doing so already you only have a few weeks to max out your employer sponsored retirement plans such as a 401k or 403b.
 The deadline for contributions is December 31st so if you still have capacity, it may not be too late to reach out to your retirement plan administrator or Human Resources department and see if you can increase your contributions to get to the maximum before the end of the year.
-The 2022 limit is $20,500 with an additional $6,500 in “Catch up” If you are over age 50.
-In 2023, the under 50 limits will be increased to $22,500 and the catch up will increase to $7,500
+The 2024 limit is $23,000 with an additional $7,500 in “Catch up” If you are over age 50.
+In 2025 the under 50 limits will be increased to $23,500 and the catch up for folks who are 50-59 or 64 or older are $7,500.

 4. Make a 529 Contribution

-• If you want your 529 college plan contribution to count for 2022 you must make it before December 31st.
+1. If you want your 529 college plan contribution to count for 2024 you must make it before December 31st.
 A 529 plan can be an effective way to save for college as the funds in the account grow tax deferred and if used for education expenses can be tax free when taken out.
 Some states may even offer a tax deduction for monies that are contributed.
-For example, a married couple in New York can deduct up to $10,000 from their state income tax return ($5,000 for a single tax filer).
+For example, a Married couple in New York can deduct up to $10,000 from their state income tax return. ($5,000 for a single tax filer)

 5. Take your Required Minimum Distribution

-• If you are currently of the age where you must take Required Minimum Distributions (RMD’s) from your qualified retirement accounts, you must take the distribution by December 31st.
-If you fail to take this distribution you will pay a 50% penalty on the amount not taken, so it is critical that you ensure your distribution has been taken by the end of the year.
+1. If you are currently of the age where you must take Required Minimum Distributions (RMD’s) from your qualified retirement accounts, you must take the distribution by December 31st.
+If you fail to take this distribution you will pay a 25% penalty on the amount not taken, so it is critical that you ensure that your distribution has been taken by the end of the year.

-• If 2022 is the first year that you must take an RMD then you can delay until April 1st of the 2023 and still follow the rule, but keep in mind that would mean you need to take two distributions in 2023 – one to satisfy 2022 and a second for 2023.
+2. If 2024 is the first year that you must take an RMD then you can delay until April 1st of the 2025 and still follow the rule but keep in mind that would mean you need to take two distributions in 2025.
+One to satisfy 2024 and a second for 2025.
 The extra income could push you into a higher tax rate or impact your Medicare premiums, so it is worth considering the timing of the distributions.

-• If you are wondering if you must take an RMD the IRS offers the following:
+3. If you are wondering if you must take an RMD the IRS offers the following on the required beginning date:

 So, there it is-your financial holiday “to-do” list!
 What better gift can you give yourself than peace of mind that you are doing everything you can to maximize your growth and deductions and properly prepare for a new year ahead.
 If you need guidance or help checking these items off your list this December, we would be happy to discuss and coordinate with your tax professional.